Jayllyz/TaskToDo/README.md

 make
 ./todolist

-#Edit `build/settings/config.txt` to change the settings
+#Edit in build/settings/config.txt to change the settings
 ```

 ## Contributors